kmonad/kmonad/doc/faq.md

 A: Unicode entry works via X11 compose-key sequences.
 For information on how to configure KMonad to make use of this, please see [the tutorial](../keymap/tutorial.kbd).

-### Q: How do I use the same layout definition for different keyboards
+### Q: How do I use the same layout definition for different keyboards?

 A:
 Create a layout file with an environment variable instead of `device-file` option, i.e. `kmonad.kbd`.